 What are the specific lead exemptions that relate to fasteners and how are these exemptions currently addressed by PennEngineering?

 The overwhelming majority of PennEngineering’s products are lead free.
 Other products are compliant by exemption.
 More specifically:

 Exemption 6a – Some PennEngineering parts are machined from leaded steel and use European RoHS exemption 6a.
 In the latest version of the European RoHS Directive, sometimes referred to as the RoHS recast or RoHS II, exemption 6a is still valid with no expiration date currently set.
 Parts using exemption 6a are therefore fully compliant with the European RoHS Directive and will remain so until such time as exemption 6a expires.
 We continue to closely monitor the status of exemption 6a and will take prompt action if and when an expiration date is set.
 However, if you currently require lead free steel options, they are available with associated costs.
 Contact [email protected] for more information.

 Exemption 6c – Some PennEngineering parts are machined from leaded brass and use European RoHS exemption 6c.
-In the latest version of the European RoHS Directive, sometimes referred to as the RoHS recast or RoHS II, exemption 6c is still valid with no expiration date currently set.
-Parts using exemption 6c are therefore fully compliant with the European RoHS Directive and will remain so until such time as exemption 6c expires.
+In the version of the European RoHS Directive currently in effect, sometimes referred to as the RoHS recast or RoHS II, exemption 6c is still valid.
+A review of exemption 6c is currently in process and the EC (European Commission) is expected to extend it, but even if they do not, it will remain in effect for at least 12 months from the date of their decision.
+Parts using exemption 6c are therefore fully compliant with the European RoHS Directive and will remain so until such time as exemption 6c is removed.
 However, if you currently require lead free brass or can utilize other lead free materials such as steel, stainless steel or aluminum, there are options that we can discuss.
 Again, there may be associated costs.
 Contact [email protected] for more information.